novikova-y/qa-automation-lab/README.md

 ![Cypress Tests](https://github.com/novikova-y/qa-automation-lab/actions/workflows/cypress.yml/badge.svg)

 This is an advanced QA automation project designed to demonstrate modern testing practices using **Cypress** (initially) and **Playwright** (later).
-It includes full-stack test coverage across multiple levels, from UI/E2E to API and component testing.
+It includes full-stack test coverage across multiple levels, from UI/E2E to component testing.
 The goal is to evaluate and compare tools, patterns, and infrastructure setups in real-world conditions.

 ## Stack & Scope